Union Station (Ogden, Utah): Trainmen's building

 The Trainmen's Building is the northernmost structure on the Union Station grounds.
-It was constructed of red brick some time between 1903 and 1923 and predates the current station building.
-It served as the Railway Post Office (used for sorting mail) until 1929 when the Mail Terminal Annex was constructed to the south, then was used as a crew locker room for the Ogden Union Railway & Depot Co.
-Space in the building was taken up with lockers, a changing room and a lunch room.
+It was constructed of red brick sometime between 1903 and 1923 and predates the current station building.
+It served as the RPO (used for sorting mail) until 1929 when the Mail Terminal Annex was constructed to the south, then was used as a crew locker room for the OUR&D. Space in the building was taken up with lockers, a changing room, and a lunchroom.

 In 2006, Ogden City installed fluorescent lighting and an alarm system to the building, which up to that time had been vacant.
 For a time it was used as a shop for the restoration of D&RGW 223, a narrow gauge steam locomotive owned by the State of Utah, by volunteers from the Railway & Locomotive Historical Society (RLHS).
-However, in 2019 disputes about the locomotive's ownership and restoration practices arose between the volunteers, the State of Utah, and the Ogden City Council, who proceeded to lock out the RLHS from the facility and informed them that they were no longer welcome to continue working at Ogden Union Station.
+However, in 2019 disputes about the locomotive's ownership and restoration practices arose between the volunteers, the State of Utah, and the Ogden City Council, who proceeded to lock out the RLHS from the facility and informed them that they were no longer welcome to continue working at the Union Station.
 Ogden officials cited safety concerns about the handling of materials as their reason for locking out the volunteers, and also sent a request to the State asking that ownership of the locomotive be transferred to them.
 The State government has not yet responded to this request, saying instead that they intend to move the locomotive to a new museum in Salt Lake City where the restoration work could be completed.
 The locomotive is currently disassembled, with most of the pieces still locked inside the trainmen's building, except for the boiler which sits outside near the passenger platform.